saurabhwadghule/NMA-RStudio/Data/README.md

-Data Preparation for Network Meta-Analysis (NMA) in R using netmeta This study focuses on efficacy data, where hazard ratios (HR) and their confidence intervals (CI) were extracted for the overall population and patient subgroups (BRCA & HRD mutation-positive patients).
+Data Preparation for Network Meta-Analysis (NMA) in R using netmeta

+This is efficacy data, where hazard ratios (HR) and their confidence intervals (CI) were extracted for the overall population and patient subgroups (BRCA & HRD mutation-positive patients).

 Before analyzing the data using the netmeta package in R, HR values need to be transformed: